Parliament of Ghana Passes Amended Anti-LGBTQ+ Bill, " Only Left with Presidential Assent"

 The Parliament of Ghana has officially passed the Human Sexual Rights and Family Values Bill, 2025, popularly known as the anti-gay bill.

-The Parliament of Ghana has passed the Anti-LGBTQ+ Bill, also known as the Human Sexual Rights and Family Values Bill, 2025.
+The Parliament of Ghana has passed the Anti-LGBTQ+ Bill, known as the Human Sexual Rights and Family Values Bill, 2025.
 Image credit: samgeorgegh/X

 Source: UGC

-The legislation, which seeks to criminalise LGBTQ activities, scaled its final legislative hurdle with new amendments that introduce specific legal exemptions to protect certain professionals.
+The legislation, which seeks to criminalise LGBTQ+ activities, scaled its final legislative hurdle with new amendments that introduce specific legal exemptions to protect certain professionals.

 With the parliamentary process fully completed, the bill is now only left with transmission to the President for official executive assent.